DIAGNijmegen/website-content/content/pages/projects/covid-19-ct.md

 ![Missingness mitigation methods evaluated on randomly augmented toy data](https://github.com/rhacking/website-content/blob/master/content/images/projects/toy_data-1.png)

+As you can see in this boxplot, the base GBDT model performs very poorly on this task (worse-than-random), whereas the custom decision tree implementation and ensembled multiple imputation generally lead to better-than-random performance.
+This suggests that these two techniques are indeed effective at mitigating fitting on missingness.

 ### Conclusions
 In this thesis, we investigated whether chest CT scans can be combined with clinical features to achieve better performance in predicting COVID-19 PCR outcomes and diagnoses than either modality on its own.
 Based on our experiments, this does indeed seem to be the case for most datasets and train/test splits, as long as both data modalities are of sufficient quality.